mchaput/jsonpathfx/README.md

 (there is no real standard syntax for JSON path, so this implements one among many, but I think the syntax is nice).

-It uses a hand-written parser which isn't the cleanest code, but it's fast compared to some pure-Python jsonpath libraries out there (the parser is literally thousands of times faster than `jsonpath_ng` for common inputs).
+It uses a proper, extensivle parser, and it's fast compared to some pure-Python jsonpath libraries out there (the parser is literally thousands of times faster than `jsonpath_ng` for common inputs).

 ## API